The Dress Punishment

 I walked, actually more like shuffled, my way to my room.
 It felt so weird being in a dress.
 You feel every breeze on your thighs and boys aren’t use to that.

 Here is what is totally strange though.
 At first the dress felt foreign, like it was a part of another person’s life.
-But as I muddled around my room, it started feeling less and less strange and almost felt normal.
-I found myself getting comfortable in the dress and that worried me to know end.
+But as I muddled around my room, it started feeling less and less strange and felt almost normal.
+I found myself getting comfortable in the dress and that worried me to no end.
 Not only was the dress feeling less and less weird, but I noticed I was moving around differently.
-The way I walked changed, I wasn’t taking those long strides that I was use to taking, but instead started taking more measured steps.
+The way I walked changed, I wasn’t taking those long strides that I was used to taking, but instead started taking more measured steps.
 Also, when I sat on my bed, I sat differently.
-Instead of sitting with my legs spread open and kind of leaning back and relaxed, I was sitting straight up and I kept my knees together and a few times I noticed that I crossed my legs at my ankles and that is something I had never did before.
+Instead of sitting with my legs spread open and kind of leaning back and relaxed, I was sitting straight up and I kept my knees together and a few times I noticed that I crossed my legs at my ankles and that is something I never did before.
 The other thing the dress did was made me not want to play with my regular toys.
 I was in my room and I had army men and my Xbox, but I decided not to use any of that stuff.
+The dress almost made me wish that there was a doll around or at least something that was appropriate for someone wearing such an outfit to be playing with.
+That dress must contain some powerful magic to make me want to play with girl toys.

-In fact, after an hour, I was so use to the dress that I almost forgot I was wearing one as I worked on a poem for school.
-I thought the plan was ingenious, poetry was for girls, my mom dressed me like a girl, I was sure to get an A, no doubt.
+In fact, after an hour, I was so used to the dress that I almost forgot I was wearing one as I worked on a poem for school.
+I thought the plan was ingenious, poetry was for girls, and my mom dressed me like a girl, I was sure to get an A, no doubt.
+My only real concern was that the poem I would write would be so good that the teacher would think someone else wrote it and I might get into trouble.

 Just when I thought I would make it through the day though, my mom had another surprise for me; she was going to take me out.
 I was really scared then, but mom said she wasn’t completely heartless and that we were going to go to a mall 50 miles away and no one would recognize us there.